How to use LinkedIn to find your next role

 A great trick is to include your contact information in areas where the next natural stage would be to contact you.

 Ask peers, line managers & business partners for recommendations

 A potential hiring manager has connected with you – fantastic.
 They will be clicking on your profile to check you out!

-Recommendations are at the lower end of the page, but that’s not to say you should forget about them, after all, a good recommendation provides an invaluable insight into your professional ability.
+Recommendations are at the lower end of the page, but that’s not to say you should forget about them.
+After all, a good recommendation provides invaluable insight into your professional ability.

-If you decided that you want to go and get some recommendations for your profile, ensure that you do space out your recommendation requests as they are date stamped.
-It would look a little odd or even disingenuine to have six recommendations all posted within the same time frame.
+If you decide to go and get some recommendations for your profile, ensure that you space out your recommendation requests as they are date stamped.
+It would look odd or disingenuous to have six recommendations posted within the same time frame.